2025 Czech government Bitcoin scandal: Legal disputes and buyer claims

+Concerns over origin and legality

-Decroix noticed in three legal opinions that the state should not dispose of the Bitcoins remaining with the Ministry of Justice from unfinished auctions.
-The lawyers justified their opinions by citing the increased risk that the coins originate from criminal activity.
-Two law firms identified the darknet marketplace Nucleus Market as the source of the Bitcoins.
-The buyers complained to the office about possible defects in the Bitcoins and called on it to deliver Bitcoins that are legally sound.
-In contrast to several statements by Decroix about zero damage, Juran quantified his clients' claimed damages of tens of millions of Czech koruna for the 160 undelivered Bitcoins that his customers paid to the ministry but did not receive.
-Juran stated that the statutory interest on arrears on the withheld Bitcoin amount is approximately CZK 100,000 per day.
-The legal representative of the two buyers argued for the delivery of Bitcoins to his clients on the grounds that no one had disputed the validity of the purchase agreement.
-He stated that his clients wanted Bitcoins without defects.
-When asked whether the ministry would have to purchase new "clean Bitcoins" to satisfy the persons represented, Juran replied, "That is the ministry's problem.
+Decroix noted three legal opinions that the state should not dispose of the bitcoins remaining with the Ministry of Justice from unfinished auctions.
+The lawyers justified their opinions by citing the increased risk that the coins originated from criminal activity.
+Two law firms identified the darknet marketplace Nucleus Market as the source of the bitcoins.
+The buyers complained to the office about possible defects in the bitcoins and called on it to deliver bitcoins without legal defects.
+Juran's clients had purchased 160 bitcoins from the state at auction but failed to receive delivery.
+Juran quantified their damages (including the purchase price paid but not fulfilled, plus statutory interest) at tens of millions of Czech Koruna, contrasting sharply with Decroix's earlier statements that no one had been harmed.
+The legal representative of the two buyers argued for the delivery of bitcoins to his clients because no one had disputed the validity of the purchase agreement.
+He stated that his clients wanted bitcoins without defects.
+When asked whether the ministry would have to purchase new "clean bitcoins" to satisfy the persons represented, Juran replied, "That is the ministry's problem.
 When we conclude a contract for a thousand rolls, you don't need to care where I get them.
-But you want rolls that are neither hard nor mouldy."
+But you want rolls that are neither hard nor moldy."